 McKendree students in the Model UN program not only run a conference for high schools,

 but they also participate in Model UN conferences on the college level.
 Each fall

 we attend the American Model United Nations (AMUN) in Chicago, and each spring we attend the Midwest Model United Nations (MMUN) in St. Louis.

 Students attending these conferences enroll in a course and receive academic credit for the research and preparation necessary to succeed.
 These conferences help students learn more about international affairs and enable them to act as delegates and represent positions from countries across the world.
-In recent years we have represented France, Argentina, Germany, North Korea, Palestine, the United States, Russia, China, and Israel.
-At the 2012 AMUN conference we will represent Ukraine, and at the 2013 MMUN we will represent Iran!
+In recent years we have represented France, Argentina, Germany, North Korea, Palestine, the United States, Russia, China, Israel, Pakistan, India, Japan, and Nigeria.
+At the 2015 AMUN conference we will represent Indonesia, and at the 2016 MMUN we will represent China!